 - The cost of buying fertilizers and pesticides.

 - The cost of hiring labor.
 Again for a small-scale farm, you can do most of these things yourself especially if you know your way around the farm.
 It will only take you time and sweat but will save you more in working cost.

 These costs are not fixed; they are mostly negotiable and vary with time and place.
 I encourage you to do a research and find out what these things would cost you.

 Get a suitable farmland: nice site, good soil, etc

-The land should be close or have access to good, clean water supply.
-Watermelons need water, lots of water.
-This is what they have in common with cucumbers.
-The land you choose should have good supply of rainfall or any water like stream.
+The property should be near or have access to a decent, clean water source.
+Watermelons require a lot of water.
+This is what they share with cucumbers.
+The area you select should have a plentiful amount of rainfall or water, such as a creek.

 The size of farmland you get is largely up to you.
 It depends on the amount of capital you have at your disposal so I won’t tell you to get 3 plots or 3 hectares.
 Just do what is right by your pockets.